w3c/window-management/EXPLAINER.md

                          // Useful for placing control panels on touch-screens.
 };
 ```

+This method gives the web platform a surface to optionally expose an appropriate
+amount of multi-screen information to web applications.
+By returning a promise,
+user agents can asynchronously determine what amount of information sites may
+access, prompt users to decide, calculate the resulting values lazily, and
+reject or resolve accordingly.

 `ScreenInfo` objects retrieved from `getScreens()` are integral for multi-screen
 window placement use cases.
 The relative bounds establish a coordinate system